 Technology, Vocational, Information and Business Education

 Welcome to the TVIBE Faculty.
-The Head of Faculty for TVIBE is Mrs N Everson.

 The Faculty has classrooms, ICT suites and workshops on all three sites across the campus.